essexcountycouncil/essex-county-council-digital-manual/Design-system/Elements-and-Components/content-break.md

 ## When to use Content breaks

-Use Content breaks to break up a page that has differne content of information
+Use Content breaks to break up a page that has differne content of information.

 ## When not to use a Content break